DarilynP/PongGame/README.md

 # 🏓 Pong Game

 A simple two-player **Pong clone** built with **Python** and **Pygame** — inspired by the classic 1972 Atari arcade game.
-This project was created as part of my journey learning Python through **[Codédex](https://www.codedex.io/)** and building small games to apply what I learn.

 ---

 ## 🎮 Gameplay